quicbit-js/qb-standard/readme.md

 **qb-standard** inverts this traditional emphasis so that:

 * test coverage is strictly enforced (like lint)
-* style rules, other than the most obviously beneficial safety checks, are scored and tracked
+* style rules, other than the obvious safety rules, are scored and tracked

 qb-standard emphasis on testing is in line with what is important to successful projects.
 Untested code is a serious risk and very difficult to manage